obiba/opal-doc/cookbook/r-datashield/performance.rst

 Save your R/DataSHIELD Workspace
 --------------------------------

-When conducting a R/DataSHIELD analysis, it can takes some computation time to get intermediate results.
+When conducting a R/DataSHIELD analysis, it can take some computation time to get intermediate results.
 Instead of redoing the computations again and again at each R/DataSHIELD session, it is possible to save a snapshot of your R server session into a file that will be kept safe in Opal.
-The following R/DataSHIELD sessions can then reinstate at login time a previously saved workspace.
+The following R/DataSHIELD sessions can then reinstate a previously saved workspace.

 In the context of DataSHIELD, assign some data, make some preliminary computations and save R workspace: